getodk/docs/odk1-src/aggregate-tomcat.rst

 - PostgreSQL

-  **PostgreSQL is the recommended database server for Aggregate.** It has better built-in support for geographic data.
+  PostgreSQL is the recommended database server for Aggregate.

 - MySQL